 Instances like this will only increase.
 Especially when inadequate health care, and mental health care, aren’t provided to women even now when abortion is the law.
-Postpartum depression combined with no access to aid, and the fact that you were forced to have a baby you don’t want?
+Postpartum depression combined with no access to aid, and the fact that you were forced to have a baby?
 Nothing good comes from that.

 Is an increase in children left to die because the mother was scared and alone and traumatized acceptable as long as we’re banning abortion?

-When women do not have access to safe and legal abortion, mothers with a wanted pregnancy are forced to risk her lives and cause unnecessary suffering to nonviable lives.
+When women do not have access to safe and legal abortion, mothers with a wanted pregnancy are forced to risk their lives and cause unnecessary suffering to nonviable lives.

 Contrary to the hysterical – yeah, I said hysterical – talking-point that the Left is killing fully formed babies that can survive outside of the womb on the regular, that’s actually not a thing.
 At all.

-88% of pregnancies are ended within the first 12-13 weeks of the first trimester.
+88% of pregnancies are ended within the first 12-13 weeks in the first trimester.
 Anything happening after that is largely due to medical necessity.